 It took me a long time to realize that, so it's OK if you're not there yet.
 I blame society.
 That sounds glib, but this is totally society's fault.
 No one person decided that only certain body sizes and shapes are acceptable and yet it's "common knowledge" that this is so.
 (Remember when it was common knowledge that you should treat burns with butter?
 Common knowledge is not very smart.)

 Our measurements and clothing sizes are a source of shame.
 We see those numbers and feel worthless.
 Considering how society treats plus size women, you may even think that there's some truth behind those bad feelings.
-But a few years ago, one of my cousins went from size 0 to size 4 and she was devastated.
+But a few years ago, one of my cousins injured her knee and went from size 0 to size 4 and she was devastated.
 She went from "too small to easily find clothes in stores" to "small enough to find clothes in her size everywhere".
 Ridiculous, right?
 Well, it's silly at every size.

 Having 50" hips only means that your hips are 50 inches around.
 It doesn't make you less of a person than someone with 40" hips.
 If a friend asked you to help measure her, you wouldn't attach any judgment to those numbers.
 Treat yourself the same way.